 The resilient uncultivated greens grow in every nook and corner with rigour that cultivated plants fail to replicate.
 Traditionally, the uncultivated greens grew in farmlands alongside cultivated crops, scattered across common land, moist riversides and lake bunds.
 In our modern, urban landscapes, uncultivated greens grow on the roadsides, sewage canals, in between interlocking blocks, concrete cracks and terrace gardens alongside cultivated plants.
 Basically, uncultivated greens grow wherever there is a possibility of wilderness to grow.
 No matter how well manicured we keep our lawns, the wild edibles will pop up there too!
 So next time you step out into a public space or just your garden space, do keep an eye out for these wild edibles.

-Foraging - A way of Life

-Our ancestors were primarily foragers and hunters before the advent of settled agriculture.
+Foraging - A way of Life Our ancestors were primarily foragers and hunters before the advent of settled agriculture.
 Even today in communities with less land holding, foraging is one of the ways in which they procure their food.
-During my time with the Konda Reddi adivasi15 community in the East Godavari district of Andhra Pradesh, I witnessed foraging as their main source of collecting food during summer and monsoons, when the agricultural land is either left fallow or tilled and seeds for the next cycle have been sowed.
+During my time with the Konda Reddiadivasi community in the East Godavari district of Andhra Pradesh, I witnessed foraging as their main source of collecting food during summer and monsoons, when the agricultural land is either left fallow or tilled and seeds for the next cycle have been sowed.
 During these months they hike up to their forests to forage tubers, wild flowers, wild leaves, mushrooms, red ants, birds, freshwater crabs to name a few.

-During the monsoons season in Kerala called the karkidaka masam according to the traditional Hindu solar calendar, the traditional month is considered as the darkest month of the year due to incessant and heavy rain.
-Karkidaka masam witnesses people in Kerala foraging uncultivated plants that crop up soon after the first rains to make different dishes like the pathila thoran (10 leaves dish) and having it with the mernzhu kanji (medicine porridge).
-Path-ila thoran as the name suggests is a dish made from 10 different leaves put together.
-Eating the 10 leaves during this month when going out to the market is difficult and foraging from the immediate land is the only possible choice.
+During the monsoons season in Kerala called the karkidakamasam according to the traditional Hindu solar calendar, the traditional month is considered as the darkest month of the year due to incessant and heavy rain.
+Karkidakamasam witnesses people in Kerala foraging uncultivated plants that crop up soon after the first rains to make different dishes like the path-ilathoran (10 leaves dish) and having it with the mernzhu "The Origin of Cultivation and Proto-Weeds, Long Before Neolithic Farming" kanji (medicine porridge).
+Path -ilathoran as the name suggests is a dish made from 10 different leaves put together.
+Getting the 10 ingredients from the market is difficult to prepare this dish and foraging from the immediate environment is the only way.
 I have often found women foraging for 10 edible leaves that grow wild in their immediate backyard.
 These 10 leaves are never the same and vary depending on the locality and the accessibility and availability of the wild edibles.
-Mernzhu Kanji is a rice porridge made by adding a mixture of wild and cultivated herbs which supports different aspects of the body's health like inflammation, back pain, muscle tears etc. Traditionally the mernzhu mix used to be foraged by people given the rice biodiverse landscapes they used to live in, which is no longer the case.

-Foraging is one of the ways to reconnect to our immediate ecosystem whereas we spend more time with nature around us, we learn so much more about the world of other beings with whom we share this space.
+Mernzhu Kanji is a rice porridge made by adding a mixture of wild and cultivated herbs which supports different aspects of the body's health like inflammation, back pain, muscle tears etc. Traditionally the mernzhu mix used to be foraged by people living in biodiverse rice belt which is no longer the case.
+Foraging is one of the ways to reconnect to our immediate ecosystem -- we spend more time with nature around us, we learn so much more about the world of other beings with whom we share this space.
 Before you step out, a few reminders!